CptFabulouso/react-native-otp-receiver/README.md

 #### `requestPhoneHint`

-Calling this function will display prompt for user to select his phone number.
+Calling this function will display prompt for user to select his own phone number.

 ```ts
 import { requestPhoneHint } from 'react-native-otp-receiver';